IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/07_Cell Merging/01_igGrid_CellMerging_Advanced.md

 )
 ```

-The result of this custom implementation of `mergeStrategy` would the screenshot bellow:
+The result of the custom implementation can be seen below:

 ![](images/igGrid_CellMerging_Advaced_custom_solution.jpg)

-With the custom strategy now there are not merged groups going from one project to another and this way it would be easier to distinguish project boundaries.
-This method can be used to implement other types of logic that will result in better user experience
+Merged groups are broken based on projects which makes it easier to distinguish project boundaries.

+Utilizing the `mergeStrategy` property in this way may improve the overall user experience greatly.

 ### <a id="merge-custom-sample"></a> Live Sample